jjimmanuel/jjimmanuel.github.io/README.md

 - Built a DCF framework in Python that utilizes Monte Carlo methods to simulate valuations given normally distributed EBITDA Margins, Revenue Growth, and Net Working Capital

 ## Projects to be Completed by Year End 2024
-#### ***Bond Retriever -- RAG Agent for Municipal Bond Documents***
-- Building a RAG application utilizing LlamaIndex, Llama 2, and an open-source embedding model that is being fine-tuned on QA pairs from municipal bond documents
-- Currently generating thousands of QA pairs from hundreds on bond documents using gemini-flash

 #### ***ProGemma -- A Gemma LLM Fine-Tuned on Protein Sequences***
 - Training a custom configuration of Google's Gemma LLM to generate novel, yet functional, amino acid sequences, a key application in protein engineering
 - Built a custom BPE tokenizer trained on comprehensive dataset of amino acids, chemical names, and biological terms to enable efficient model training